umeshbapat/Umesh-Bapat-Portfolio/README.md

 ## 🧠 Strategic Thinking
 - **Transforming Teams:** Built high-performing teams, driving cloud enablement in **Servicing, RocketPro, Origination, and Appraisal Tech.**
 - **AI/ML-Driven Efficiency:** Implemented AI based appraisal workflows, leveraging ML for faster, smarter decision-making.
 Will result in 20% reduction in manual tasks for APS.
-- **Architectural Reform:** Played influential role in monolith-to-microservices transition, enhancing scalability and resilience.
-40% reduction support tickets!
+- **Architectural Reform:** Played influential role in monolith-to-microservices transition and architectural reforms, enhancing scalability and resilience.
+40% reduction support tickets at one place.
 - **Developer Experience:** Scaled internal tooling (e.g., **appFactory**, **appraisal admin**) to streamline workflows and boost productivity.
 This gets rid of 100% manual efforts for developer to establish a new API in prod.
 - **Performance Management:** Built a PR reporting tool, multiple leaders adopted it for coaching and performance review in FOC.
 - **Process Innovation:** Shifted teams from rigid sprints to milestone-driven delivery.